Contents

 // <modal-dialog> is now available everywhere on the page

-Include TypeScript declaration files (.d.ts) for editor autocompletion.
-If you want to expose your component’s properties and methods to TypeScript consumers, extend the HTMLElementTagNameMap interface with your element’s type.
+Ship TypeScript declaration files (.d.ts) for editor autocomplete.
+To expose your component’s props and methods to TypeScript users, extend the HTMLElementTagNameMap interface with your element’s type.

-For CDN distribution - zero install, no package manager - host on esm.sh or jsDelivr :
+For CDN distribution, no install and no package manager needed, host on esm.sh or jsDelivr :

 <script type="module" src="https://esm.sh/your-package/modal-dialog.js"></script>

-If your component works with a single script tag and no build pipeline, it is genuinely framework-agnostic.
+If your component runs from a single script tag with no build step, it’s truly framework-agnostic.

-Testing is handled well by Open Web Components (@open-wc/testing), which provides fixture() for rendering components in a real browser harness, shadow DOM assertion helpers, and oneEvent() for testing custom event dispatch.
-Run tests with Web Test Runner (@web/test-runner) against actual Chrome/Firefox/Safari rather than jsdom, since Shadow DOM behavior differs from Node.js simulations.
+Testing is well covered by Open Web Components (@open-wc/testing).
+It ships fixture() for rendering components in a real browser, shadow DOM assertion helpers, and oneEvent() for testing custom event dispatch.
+Run tests with Web Test Runner (@web/test-runner) against real Chrome, Firefox, and Safari rather than jsdom.
+Shadow DOM behavior in browsers differs from Node.js stubs.

-For server-side rendering, standard Web Components produce empty custom element tags until JavaScript hydrates them.
-Declarative Shadow DOM solves this by embedding the shadow tree directly in the HTML response:
+For server-side rendering, plain Web Components show up as empty custom element tags until JavaScript hydrates them.
+Declarative Shadow DOM fixes this.
+It bakes the shadow tree straight into the HTML response:

 <modal-dialog>